Enecuum/DirectAcyclicHyperGraph/README.md

 A library for directed hypergraphs based on the inductive graph concept proposed by Martin Erwig, implementing important algorithms for hypergraphs.

-Hypergraph in this case is an isomorphic bichromatic graph.
+Hypergraph in this case is an isomorphic bipartite graph.

 ## Current Functionality